-- Details of capital gains and losses realized in 2022.
-If you have an investment portfolio, please provide us with a realized gain/(loss) report for dispositions in 2022.
-For other dispositions, provide us with the details. - 16) If you, or any member of your family unit, disposed of a principal residence after January 1, 2022, please provide us with the details.
+- 15) Details of capital gains and losses realized in 2023.
+If you have an investment portfolio, please provide us with a realized gain/(loss) report for dispositions in 2023.
+For other dispositions, provide us with the details. - 16) If you, or any member of your family unit, disposed of a principal residence after January 1, 2023, please provide us with the details.
 Reporting is mandatory for dispositions on or after January 1, 2016.
 The penalties for not doing so can be very high.
+Dispositions may include changes of use from personal to rental and vice versa.